JorjaFox/website/_posts-old-blog/2012-02-23-stealing-home-recap-screencaps.md

 <a href="https://jorjafox.net/gallery/tv/csi/season12/stealinghome">Screencaps</a>

 I enjoyed the episode.
-It was funny, it was entertaining, and Sara was both smart <em>and </em>the voice of reason.
+It was funny, it was entertaining, and Sara was both smart _and _the voice of reason.
 Her and Finn at the end was great.

 That said.
-What the <em>hell </em>happened to Sara's brother?
+What the _hell _happened to Sara's brother?
 You all remember <a href="https://jorjafox.net/wiki/One-hit_Wonder">One-hit Wonder</a> (season three):
 <blockquote>When I was a kid I was playing hide-and-seek one day and I found this plastic bag under my big brother's bed.
 I thought it was a bag of dirt so I took it to my mom.
 Turned out it was his bag of weed.
 He was grounded for a year.</blockquote>
-Now this is the only time the brother is mentioned as a brother, however later on in Season five, it's implied she has <em>a </em>sibling.
+Now this is the only time the brother is mentioned as a brother, however later on in Season five, it's implied she has _a _sibling.
 I'm sure you're not shocked to know I have a wiki page for "<a href="https://jorjafox.net/wiki/Sara_Sidle%27s_Older_Brother">Sara Sidle's Older Brother</a>."